Updated: 28-08-2025 at 5:30 AM

 To qualify under the 25% RTE quota, the child needs to meet the following eligibility criteria for RTE:

-The quota seats are further broken down into categories covering weaker groups like SCs, STs, OBCs, and BPL card holders.
+The quota seats are further broken down into categories covering weaker groups like SCs, STs, OBCs, and BPL cardholders.

 Read more: Pan Card